 When the Spanish came to the New World, they established Indian missions across the country, from Florida to California, to introduce the natives to Christianity, teach them new skills, and integrate them into European society.

 Each mission was unique but built along a basic plan.
 There was a church, a council house (meeting house), and a convento — a house with rooms for the priests, workshops, storage, an office, and a kitchen.

 The Indians lived in huts on the mission grounds.
 Around the mission were fields for farming and raising livestock.
 Some missions had barracks for Spanish soldiers, while others stationed them a small distance away in forts.

 Many people are familiar with the Spanish missions of California and the Southwest, but fewer know about the trail of missions established across Florida and even up into Georgia.
 This is because, while many of the Southwestern missions survive to this day, the missions of Florida were wiped out.

 The Spanish established over 150 missions in Florida.
-However, by the time Spain gave Florida to Great Britain in 1763, there were only two missions left.
+However, by the time Spain gave Florida to Great Britain in 1763, only two missions were left.

 - How did that happen?

 - And what effect did it have on the native tribes?

 The Spanish cleared a trail across north Florida, from the east coast to the west, and established missions all along it.
 This trail is called El Camino Real (the Royal Road).